toRatnesh/Learning/CPP/08_Functions_CPP_Inline_Function.rst

 The compiler is also free to perform inline expansion of functions that do not use the inline keyword as part of its normal set of optimizations.
 - The inline keyword is defined at the wrong level of granularity.
 We use the inline keyword on a function declaration, but inline expansion is actually determined per function call.
 It may be beneficial to expand some function calls and detrimental to expand others, and there is no syntax to affect this.

-In modern C++, the inline concept has evolved to have a new meaning: multiple definitions are allowed in the program.
+In modern C++, the inline concept has evolved to have a **new meaning: multiple definitions are allowed in the program**.
 This is true for functions as well as variables.
 Thus, if we mark a function as inline, then that function is allowed to have multiple definitions (in different files), as long as those definitions are identical.

 Constexpr functions are implicitly inline
 -----------------------------------------